 In another film to concur with the current launch of Cambridge Academy of Therapeutic Sciences, scientists discussed on some of the most exciting developments in medical research.

-Dr. Alasdair Russell from the Cancer Research UK Cambridge Institute described how recent breakthroughs in the use of CRISPR-Cas9, a DNA editing tool will enable us to snip out and replace defective regions of the genome, curing diseases in individual patients.
+DNA editing tool will enable us to snip out and replace defective regions of the genome, curing diseases in individual patients.

 Professor Chris Lowe, Director of the Cambridge Academy of Therapeutic Sciences said, “All of these developments will help transform the field of medicine.
 New developments have the potential to transform healthcare right the way from how you handle the patient to actually delivering the final therapeutic product – and that’s the exciting thing.”